varnish/Varnish-Book/varnish_book.rst

 .. include:: material/webdev/set-cookie.php
    :literal:

-Appendix C: From Varnish 3 to Varnish 4
+Appendix D: From Varnish 3 to Varnish 4
 =======================================

 What is new since Varnish 3